dirkjanvw/MoGAAAP/README.md

 # MoGAAAP (Modular Genome Assembly, Annotation and Assessment Pipeline)
-This repository contains a Snakemake pipeline for the assembly, scaffolding, analysis, annotation and quality assessment of HiFi-based assemblies.
+This repository contains a Snakemake pipeline for the assembly, annotation and quality assessment of HiFi-based assemblies.
-Although developed for a project in lettuce, the pipeline is designed to work with any organism.
+Although developed for a project in lettuce, the pipeline is designed to work with any eukaryotic organism.
-The pipeline will work with both HiFi and ONT data, although only the former is required.
+The pipeline will work with HiFi, ONT data and Hi-C, although only HiFi is required.

 ## Index
 - [Downloading the pipeline](#downloading-pipeline)